Last updated on January 23rd, 2021 at 02:12 pm

-A warning in advance to the reader, the blog will be a little longer, because there is a lot to tell and, the fever for a Colombia travel could infect you immediately!
-And no, again it was not a holiday for me ;-(
+A warning in advance to the reader: this blog will be a little longer, because there is a lot to tell.
+The fever for Colombian travel could infect you immediately!
+And no, once again it was not a holiday for me ;-(

-After arriving a 5 hours drive on a Saturday, we had a refreshing beer and a siesta first.
-After a long journey by car, you finally have to recover.
-In the evening we visited a birthday of a cousin of Eduardo (He is like my Colombian brother).
-She turned 15 and as I was told, this birthday is the most important thing in a girl’s life.
+After our 5-hour drive on a Saturday, we had a refreshing beer and a siesta.
+In the evening we attended a birthday party for a cousin of Eduardo, a man who is like my Colombian brother.
+His cousin was turning 15, and I learned that this was the most important birthday for a young girl.
 Accordingly, the party was big.
 My Zwinglian soul made me feel a bit strange, but I jumped over my shadow pretty fast.
-The property was impressive, a beautiful garden, a pool, a disco, horse stables, main and guest house etc. The whole evening was choreographed with presentations, dance group, DJ and a lot of food.
+The property was impressive with a beautiful garden, a pool, a disco, horse stables, a main and guest house etc. The whole evening was choreographed with presentations, dance groups, DJs, and a lot of food.
 The only flaw was that eventually the alcohol ran out.
-You can celebrate in Colombia, that’s for sure.
+They sure know how to celebrate in Colombia, that’s for sure! in.

 On Monday I met with Julia and Andres.
-They are my local partners on site.
-Andres grew up in the region and Julia is German.
-They met and got married in England and have been working in the Colombia tourism for several years.
-The aim was to test the various activities and to get an impression of the whole offer.
-For the following day I was invited to their finca.
+They were my local partners on site.
+Andres grew up in the region, and Julia is German.
+They met and got married in England and have been working in the Colombia tourism industry for several years.
+My aim was to test the various activities and to get an impression of what they had to offer.
+The following day they invited me to their finca.

 On Wednesday I visited some villages in the area to see if a visit is worthwhile for tourists.
 Although coffee and cocoa are produced, the municipalities do not shine with outright beauty.
 The landscape, however, is the finest.

 I packed Seco in my car and drove to the first hato.
-So far, I was only partially convinced of the tourist potential of the region.
-What I should experience in the coming days convinced me completely.
+So far, I was only partially convinced of the tourist potential of the region, but after experiencing Colombia biodiversity firsthand in the region, I am convinced of the region’s potential.
 We saw a variety of birds, capybaras, caimans, deer, cows, horses, turtles, lizards and much more.
 It was about how to imagine a safari in Africa.
 Far away from streets and buildings, in the midst of nature, a variety of different species of animals gather around the waterholes.
 You do not have to search; it is presented to you on a silver platter.
 And Seco knows them all, the plants, the animals, as well as any information on any questions about it.
 This safari was one of the nicest things I have ever experienced.
 I will certainly send my parents there in the future.
 After being on the road all morning, we drove to a smaller finca in the afternoon to round off the day with a canoe ride.
 A unique spectacle takes place towards evening, when the birds settle in different colors and forms on the trees on the riverbank.

 Hato la Aurora is huge and densely wooded.
 With around 5,000 cattle, it is one of the larger farms in the region.
 The owner family decided several years ago to protect the nature and the animals.
 Accordingly, the area is also home to jaguars and pumas.
 Truly, the area is beautiful with a lot of animals.
 A dream for all enthusiastic wildlife watchers and photographers.
 It also offers a variety of activities such as fishing, anaconda search and catching, night tours, etc. The only downside, however, are the accommodations.
 Although the infrastructure in general is pretty nice, when entering the rooms you get a cold shiver.
 The quality of the accommodations I would compare with that of an old, run down motel.
 Personally, I would prefer a night in a hammock, which is also on offer.
 Furthermore, the prices, I have to be honest, are absolutely outrageous.
 The situation is probably explained by the fact that the Hato currently has a kind of monopoly position.
 However, this is guaranteed to change over the next few years.
 Other providers are already in the starting blocks to receive tourists and offer spectacular tours for reasonable prices.
 La Aurora will therefore have to close the divergence between quality and price in the coming years, we will see.